belongtothenight/DIP_Code/src/final/README.md

 ## Steps

-1. Create program structure diagram
+1. Create program structure diagram.
-2. Test image generation speed
-3. Use different images for validation
+2. Use different images for validation.
-4. Try to train model with Minecraft Image
-5. Validate training result
+3. Write a new SR function (only take one LR image as input).